AfZheng126/MORA/README.md

 [Rust](https://www.rust-lang.org/tools/install) and Cargo need to be installed and added to PATH.

 # Installation
 To be able to use the full pipeline, run the following commands.
-If you only want to run Mora as a Rust program with a SAM/BAM file as input, you do not need to run bash install.sh.
+If you only want to run Mora as a Rust program with a SAM/BAM file as input, you do not need to run the bash install.sh command.
 ```
 git clone https://github.com/AfZheng126/MORA.git
 cd MORA